Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes a handful of places incorrect capitalizing CurseForge.
 - Adjust the GalactiCraft questline description to replace the reference to Empowering with building the Laser Focus Multiblock.
 - Improves the quest description wording for the Bewitchment Altar quest.
+- Includes a description of how to construct the Tinkers' Construct Smeltery in the Smeltery Controller quest.

 ## Texture Transformations: